spearmin10/demo/tsrain-installer/ec2-al2023/README.md

 ### Service Ports

 All service ports remain available after installing the Protocol Multiplexer.
-In addition, the Protocol Multiplexer runs on port 443, enabling access to SMTPS, IMAP4-TLS, and TSRAIN WebMail (HTTPS) over a single port by detecting the protocol of each incoming connection.
+In addition, the Protocol Multiplexer runs on port 443, enabling access to SMTPS, IMAPS, and TSRAIN WebMail (HTTPS) over a single port by detecting the protocol of each incoming connection.

 #### Accessing from Clients
 The protocol multiplexer can identify the service based on a **client certificate** presented during the TLS handshake.